Natural Health & Wellness

 What Made Me Quit the Dentist Entirely

-If I’m honest, the gum measurement show wasn’t the only reason.
+If I’m , the gum measurement show wasn’t the only reason.
 Around the same time, I had a sensitive brown spot on my upper front tooth that felt, when I ran my fingernail over it, like the enamel was simply gone.
 I didn’t want to walk into another office and have someone tell me I needed a crown, an inlay, a procedure, anything.
 I was already getting that energy about my gums.
 I didn’t want it about my front tooth too.
 So I just stopped showing up.

 I stayed home, started reading, and went deeper into the natural-health rabbit hole that I’d been circling for years.
 That’s where I ran into pearl powder.
 Other people’s success stories were everywhere, written by women like me who had been through the same dentist routine and found another way.
 I was happy to be a guinea pig.
 I am always happy to be a guinea pig with anything natural.
-I bought my first bag of Cultivate Elevate freshwater pearl powder in late 2022.
+I bought my first bag of freshwater pearl powder in late 2022.
 That was the start.

 What My Gums Felt Like Before

-I want to be honest with you about how it actually was, because I think a lot of women reading this have a version of the same situation and don’t quite know how to describe it.
+I want with you about how it actually was, because I think a lot of women reading this have a version of the same situation and don’t quite know how to describe it.
 Before I started the pearl powder routine, my gums felt thinner than they should.
 The pink line where the gum met the tooth had visibly pulled back, especially around the canines and the back molars.
 Brushing made them tender.
 Sometimes I’d see a thread of pink on the bristles after I rinsed.
 Cold water would zing through certain teeth in a way that wasn’t there a few years prior.
 I knew it was getting worse, slowly, and the dentist’s only message was that this was the trajectory.
 Down.

 What I Actually Did